Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 And while those findings may seem discouraging on the surface, they don’t necessarily mean social media marketing is no longer worth the investment.
 Instead, these findings suggest that measuring how your social channels perform is more important than ever.

 Maybe social isn’t worth the time and money you’re investing in it.
 Or maybe it’s well worth it.
 The only way to know for sure is to track the right metrics to identify if the returns on your social media marketing efforts justify your investment.

-To find out what metrics you should be measuring, we asked 95 social media marketers to fill us in on the most important metrics they track.
+To find out what metrics you should be measuring using a social media dashboard software, we asked 95 social media marketers to fill us in on the most important metrics they track.

 These are the 24 social media metrics they say matter the most.